Outdoor Learning and Eco School

 · plant around our school grounds and in our gardens

 · learn about our amazing world

 · arrange visitors to talk to the whole school

 · monitor and recycle our plastic and paper waste

-Eco Club are very excited about introducing their new recycling bins this year: KS2 Plastic, Dental and Pens.
-Within school now, we recycle batteries, clothes, paper, plastic, dental and all forms of pens, helping to reduce waste.
+Eco Club have introduced a number of recycling bins: plastic (recyclable), dental, pens, hard plastics and soft plastics (in out of school club).
+Within school now, we now recycle batteries, paper, plastic, dental and all forms of pens, helping to reduce waste.